JasonDJung/ECE-445-NOTEBOOK/Notebooks/Isha Akella/readme.md

 Additionally, we started and finished the team contract due 9/14.

 ## 9/11: Component Finalization & Project Proposal
 We received feedback from Prof. Gruev related to the MCUs we found and used the feedback to narrow down and pick an MCU for the project.
-Worked on the deliverables necessary for our first TA meeting on 9/12 which included a [block diagram](https://keep.google.com/u/1/#NOTE/1Vw31qFGlAr-CA18edX1kXamcl7HZGzVYBTEl_JOEE6JA1ADldyCIwDYG-8dt6xKz), three high-level requirements, and one subsystem requirement.
+Worked on the deliverables necessary for our first TA meeting on 9/12 which included a block diagram [Figure 1], three high-level requirements, and one subsystem requirement.
 Finally, we began working on our project proposal which is due on 9/14.
 <img width="572" alt="Screen Shot 2023-11-20 at 4 01 14 PM" src="https://github.com/JasonDJung/ECE-445-NOTEBOOK/assets/84357995/46022132-94df-47a0-b079-998e5052213b">
+[Figure 1]
 ## 9/12: First TA Meeting
 We had our first meeting with our TA, Jason, and discussed our project as well as our concerns.
 Afterward, we researched microcontrollers and development boards to find a dev board that was USB 3.0 and MIPI 2.0 compatible.